stevefranchak/code42-coding-assessment/README.md

 that were already added.
 A Dictionary was used for the advantage of fast lookups, especially since every handled Org needs to check whether it was another Org's missing parent.
-If a previously-missing parent Org is added to the OrgCollection and its child nodes are updated to account for the childen that came before it, the key-value entry in the local `Dictionary<int, List<int>>` is removed in order to be a good citizen in terms of memory usage.
+If a previously-missing parent Org is added to the OrgCollection and its child nodes are updated to account for the childen that came before it, the key-value entry in the local `Dictionary<int, List<int>>` is removed so that the garbage collector can reclaim some memory.

 *Note*: The main in-memory store for Orgs in OrgCollection is a Dictionary.
 Org.Id is used in helper stores, like `OrgCollection._rootOrgIds`, to reduce redundant memory utilization and for quick resolutions of orgId => Org.

 Child Orgs in `Org` and Root Org Ids in `OrgCollection` are stored in `System.Collections.Generic.SortedSet<T>`s to maintain ascending order by Org.Id.
-This enables `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)` to visit the same nodes in the same order regardless of order in the input CSV file.
+Through the combined use of `OrgCollection.GetRootOrgIds()` and `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)`, this allows one to visit nodes in the same order regardless of insertion order from the input CSV file.

-*Note*: The sorting could have been done on-demand when `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)` is called.
-This may still be considered if there is a performance penalty caused by enforcing the sort order on insert of new items.
-The author has not observed any performance issues here yet.
+*Note*: Instead of storing Org Ids or Orgs in order, the sorting could have been done on-demand when `OrgCollection.GetRootOrgIds()` and `OrgCollection.VisitOrgsInRecursiveOrder(int, Action<Org, int>)` are called.
+This could still be considered if one observes performance issues with this current approach.

 ### IEntityBuilder to IEntityGenerator

-The author replaced the `EngineerHomework.Interfaces.IEntityBuilder` and its derived classes `EngineerHomework.Service.*EntityBuilder` with `EngineerHomework.Interfaces.IEntityGenerator` and its derived classes `EngineerHomework.Service.*EntityGenerator`.
-Instead of adding items to a `List<T>` and returning the `List<T>` after all items have been added as the derived Builders did, the derived Generators for some type `T` simply call their `Generate` method, which returns a single instance of `T`.
+The author replaced the `EngineerHomework.Interfaces.IEntityBuilder` and its derived classes `EngineerHomework.Service.*EntityBuilder`  from the starter project with `EngineerHomework.Interfaces.IEntityGenerator` and its derived classes `EngineerHomework.Service.*EntityGenerator`.
+Instead of adding items to a `List<T>` and returning the `List<T>` after all items have been added to the derived Builders, the derived Generators for some type `T` simply call their `Generate` method, which returns a single instance of `T`.
 These Generators can then be used in a `Enumerable` method to allow for more efficient "streaming" of data.
 The time it takes from reading a serialized representation of an `Org` to adding an instance of that `Org` to an `OrgCollection` is drastically reduced, especially for larger